studio class in Kulas Recital Hall 2013

 Putting her arts administrative training to use, Candy interned with the Auburn Symphony Orchestra, Maple Valley Youth Symphony, and Academy of Music Northwest.
 She currently serves as the woodwind quintet’s tour manager, booking over 50 concerts a year throughout the west coast.

 Erica Zheng graduated from Oberlin College and Conservatory in 2017 with a double degree in Biochemistry and Flute Performance.
 In 2014 and 2015, Erica was a member of the National Youth Orchestra of Canada, touring cities nationwide including Toronto, Montreal, Ottawa, and Vancouver.
 Erica has performed in masterclasses for renowned artists such as Bonita Boyd, Paula Robison, Gary Schocker, and Susan Hoeppner.
 She was a finalist in the 2013 National Arts Centre Bursary Competition, and a national finalist at the Canadian Music Competition in 2011.
-Erica is currently pursuing a PhD in Chemical Biology at Harvard University, is a member of the COllins Lab at MIT, and plays in the Harvard Graduate School Dudley Orchestra.
+Erica graduated with a PhD in Chemical Biology from Harvard University where she was also member of the Collins Lab at MIT, and played in the Harvard Graduate School Dudley Orchestra.
+Erica’s doctoral research focused on developing new treatments for antibiotic-resistant and antibiotic-tolerant bacteria.
+Her work has been highly collaborative and interdisciplinary, bridging small molecule screening, mechanistic studies, and machine learning.
+She is the first author of original research articles in Nature Communications and Cell Chemical Biology, and has co-authored publications in Nature Microbiology, Nature Aging, and Molecular Systems Biology.
+After a stint as a visiting lecturer at Wellesley college, she now applies her scientific expertise in chemical biology, drug discovery, and bioengineering to assist clients in the drafting and prosecution of patent applications for the law firm Clark and Elbing.

 Moises Lopez Ruiz, graduated 2017, completed his MM at Cleveland Institute of Music with Mary Kay Fink , graduated from Peabody's artist diploma program studying with Marina Piccinnini and is currently teaching in Spain, his home country.

-Yuanfei Chen, graduated in 2019 and is studying arts administration at Indiana University
+Yuanfei Chen, graduated in 2019 and got a masters in Arts administration from Indiana University

-HeeJeong Yoon, graduated in 2019 and is continuing flute studies in Korea
+HeeJeong Yoon, graduated in 2019, and has a private studio in Korea.

 Julia Pyke, was appointed principal flute of the Spokane Symphony in July 2022.
 Julia graduated in 2019, and then got her masters degree and a professional studies certificate at San Francisco Conservatory studying with Tim Day, where she also won the concerto competition.
 Her performance of the Leibermann concerto took place in Fall of 2021.
 She has been one of the most visible students featured on SFCM’s social media channels, with her videos on SFCM's TikTok page totaling a staggering 2.7 million views.
 She has attended Music Academy of the West, Aspen Music Festival, and Texas Music Festival, and started subbing with the New World Symphony while a sophomore.
 While at Music Academy of the West, she was a finalist for both the Duo Competition and the Keston MAX audition in partnership with the London Symphony Orchestra.

-Dylan Masariego is a senior.
+Dylan Masariego graduated in December 23.
+He is studying for his masters at CIM, primarily with Cleveland orchestra piccoloist Mary Kay Fink.
+Awarded second place in the 2023 Walfrid Kujala International Piccolo Young Artist Competition.
 He was one of only 6 semi finalists for the NFA's Young Piccolo Artist Competition of 2022, and was chosen as the alternate for the finals.
 He is also the recipient of the NFA's First Generation Scholarship for 2022.
-Dylan is a substitute flutist for the Lima Symphony in Ohio.
+Dylan is the piccolo player for the Lima Symphony in Ohio and has a part time position in the Cleveland Orchestra's administration.

 Daphne to Boekhorst, Dylan Masariago and Daniel Jordan post-UN gala concert at Carnegie Hall December 2022, an event replicating a Boston Symphony concert 50 years prior.
 Daniel was principal flute in Beethoven.
 Dylan played principal in Rachmaninov 2nd piano concerto and picc in Beethoven.
 Daphne played second on everything.